bevy-cheatbook/bevy-cheatbook/src/programming/parent-child.md

 The `Transform` represents the relative position.
 You can manipulate it directly.

 The `GlobalTransform` represents the absolute position.
 It is managed by bevy internally; do not manipulate it yourself.

+For more info, see the [dedicated page about transforms](../features/transforms.md).